 Goldstein and Philip Baxter Colleges.
 Tutors in residence provide tutorial assistance in a wide range of subjects.
-Board and residence fees, which are payable on a term basis, amount to \$20.00 per week.
-Intending students should apply in writing to the Master, Box 24, Post Office, Kensington, N.S.W.
-2033.
+Board and residence fees amount to \$280 per fourteen-week period.
+Intending students should apply in writing to the Master, Box 24, Post Office, Kensington, N.S.W., 2033.

 New College (Church of England) and Warrane College (Catholic) are the first denominational colleges to be established on the campus.
 Each accommodates approximately 200 men students.
-Fees are \$21.00 and \$20.00 per week respectively.
+Fees are \$21.00 per week.
 Enquiries should be made in each case to the Master.